trwnh/mastomods/README.md

     linernotes_dark: Linernotes Dark              | **new**
 ```

+4. **Compile theme assets and restart.** Run `RAILS_ENV=production bundle exec rails assets:precompile` and restart your Mastodon instance for the changes to take effect.

 # Instructions for users

+**If your admin has installed a theme:**
+1. Go to your instance's Settings/Preferences.
+2. Scroll down to the "Web" section.
+3. Click the "Site theme" dropdown and select your desired theme.
+4. Save changes, and start using the Mastodon webapp with your newly selected theme!

+**If your admin has not installed a theme:**

 Copy and paste desired CSS tweaks into your user-style manager.
 If you don't have one, use Stylus:

 [![stylus icon](https://addons.cdn.mozilla.net/user-media/addon_icons/814/814814-64.png)](https://add0n.com/stylus.html)